Keeping In Touch With N.U.in Students

 Social Networks & Facebook

 We encourage past, current, and prospective students and families to follow us on our social media accounts for updates and inside glimpses into the lives of N.U.in students.
-Like our Facebook page, follow us on Instagram, and follow us on Twitter to keep up to date with all N.U.in Program news and happenings.
+Follow us on Instagram to keep up to date with all N.U.in Program news and happenings.

 Email communications from Northeastern University and The N.U.in Program will be sent primarily to students via their Northeastern email addresses, which are created as soon as students activate their myNortheastern portal.
 Parents will receive some communications, but students are encouraged to initiate their own inquiries and problem-solve during their time abroad.